AdaCore/spark2014/docs/ug/gnatprove.rst

    "Prove Line",         "This runs |GNATprove| on the current line."
    "Prove Check",        "This runs |GNATprove| on the current failing condition. |GNATprove| must have been run at least once for this option to be available in order to know which conditions are failing."

+Except from :menuselection:`Examine File` and :menuselection:`Prove File`, all other submenus are also applicable to code inside generic units, in which case the corresponding action is applied to all instances of the generic unit in the project.
+For example, if a generic unit is instantiated twice, selecting :menuselection:`Prove Subprogram` on a subprogram inside the generic unit will apply proof to the two corresponding subprograms in instances of the generic unit.

 The menus :menuselection:`SPARK --> Prove ...` open a panel which allows setting various switches for |GNATprove|'s analysis.
 By default, this panel offers a few simple choices, like the proof level (see description of switch